esokoletsky/quiz-app2/README.md

 ## Hey, I'm Eugene!

-JavaScript Quiz app build with React
+JavaScript Quiz app built with React.
+Works well on all screen sizes!

 ## Start the App